How to build your own Pergola

 Building your own twin gable pergola should be simple if you follow a few basic rules: Make sure you fully understand your plan, check levels and measurements as you complete each step.

 Draw a plan of your intended pergola on graph paper and check with your council to see if a building permit is required.
 Discuss your plan with an expert at Home then list and cost materials, fittings and tools you’ll need.
-You might also like to hire the ‘How to Build a Pergola’ video to use in conjunction with this brochure.

 Also give the timber you’ll be using a coat of paint or stain before you start.
 Mark and prepare your site with stakes and level string lines as per your floor plan, measuring along your string line to mark the location of your upright posts.